S3-working-group/s3-practical-guide/src/defining-agreements/agreement.md

 * agreements are the **accountability of the people** that make them
 * agreements are **regularly reviewed**

+**Note**: In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.

 ---

 ## Template for Agreements